Commit451/android-sdk-installer/README.md

   - build-tools;25.0.3
 ```
 If no `android-sdk-installer.yml` file is found, the default command line tools will be installed (for linux)

+## Options
+In addition to configuration within `android-sdk-installer.yml`, some configuration can be done via command line arguments.
+To see a list of the options, run `android-sdk-installer -h`

 ## Test Locally
 Just run `ruby test/test.rb`.
 Set up your `android-sdk-installer.yml` as desired.